arif-dyned/tagsInput/README.md

 # tagsInput
-Plugins for tags input which allowes duplicates value
+Plugins for tags input which allows duplicates value

 How to use :